 4. Get fulfilment through hobbies or volunteering your time and skills for causes you care about

-This one isn’t necessarily something that’s part of your day job, but it’s a great way to use your work skills for an something you’re personally passionate about.for example are you like me, a marketer with a soft spot for animals?
-See if there are some dogs homes or shelters in your area that could use some help with marketing? .
+This one isn’t necessarily something that’s part of your day job, but it’s a great way to use your work skills for something you’re personally passionate about.
+For example are you like me, a marketer with a soft spot for animals?
+See if there are some dog’s homes or shelters in your area that could use some help with marketing?

-Wanting more fulfillment from your professional life is totally understandable—and you don’t necessarily need to make a drastic career change it happen.
+Wanting more fulfillment from your professional life is totally understandable—and you don’t necessarily need to make a drastic career change to make it happen.